SarangKulkarni/python-elitech/README.md

 |                              |   0x04d8   |   0xF564   | Yes  | No     |
 |                              |   0x0416   |   0x3A01   | Yes  | No     |
 |                              |   0x464d   |   0x0402   | No   | No     |

+For Elitech RC-5, there are at least two different hardware versions having the same model name.
+As of December 2024, devices with the more recent hardware seem to have serial numbers like EFE247xxxxxx and they use HID protocol for communication over USB.
+These are at least partially supported by this project (work in progress).
+Elitech RC-5 devices with older hardware use a USB-to-serial chip and appear as a serial port when connected to a computer.
+These are not supported by this project.
+See the next paragraph for options.

 If your device is not in this list:
   - Either it is an Elitech device of the previous generation, which used